 Three years later, in April 1981, Cabaret Voltaire released 3 Crépuscule Tracks, named after the Belgian label that issued it, Les Disques du Crépuscule (Twilight Discs; TWI018).
 This was the beginning of the band’s three decades of work with graphic designer Neville Brody.

 Part 3 repeats a brief tirade, roughly, “I’m sick and tired of hearing about all of the radicals and the perverts and the liberals.
-It’s time for certain people to come out of the closet, fire the torches, and save America.”
-Is this Scott’s voice?
-It seems uncharacteristic.
+It’s time for some people to come out of the closet, fire/light the torches, and save/claim America.”
+This isn’t Scott’s voice.
+It’s uncharacteristic.
 “While other pastors denounce homosexuality, abortion, adultery, profanity and drinking, Scott refuses to condemn such sinful behavior,” writes Glenn Bunting in his 1994 profile of the “shock jock of televangelism.”16 And so I take back what I said up top about not remembering a single thing Scott said.
 What evangelist worth their salt wouldn’t want to widen the tent, to welcome sinners?
 What need have the stainless of sustenation?

 Chris & Cosey: Put Yourself In Los Angeles